arcemateo/encourage_bot/README.md

 # encourage_bot
-Discord bot made with Python. /n
+Discord bot made with Python. <br />
-It sends encouraging messages whenever a user types in a negative word in the chat. /n You can also use a command to request an inspiring quote (using the Zen Quotes API). /n
+It sends encouraging messages whenever a user types in a negative word in the chat. <br />
-Commands:
+You can also use a command to request an inspiring quote (using the Zen Quotes API). <br />
-'$new <message>' adds a new encouraging message.
+Commands: <br />
-'$del <index>' deletes a message.
+'$new <message>' adds a new encouraging message. <br />
-'$list' prints all of the available messages.
+'$del <index>' deletes a message. <br />
-'$inspire' print a random inspirational quote.
+'$list' prints all of the available messages. <br /> '$inspire' print a random inspirational quote. <br />